davidkowalk/tabbed_minecraft_scripting/README.md

 ## The Language

-The AMS transpiler does not actually introduce a new language, but offers a way of organizing existing minecraft code into a more readable format using indentation.
+The tms-transpiler does not actually introduce a new language, but offers a way of organizing existing minecraft code into a more readable format using indentation.

 ```
 parent